-Fresno EOC staff will follow the Operational Directives and Policies of the FRWDB and will be assisted by the Fresno EOC Employment and Training Accountability Review Team (ART).
+Fresno EOC staff will follow the Operational Directives and Policies of the FRWDB.
 ACAs will ensure that participants follow the appropriate customer flow requirements for both in-school and out-of-school youth.
 The participants will be instructed on the soft skills in the Job Readiness and Interview Preparation Workshops.
 If continued job readiness skills upgrades are necessary, we will make arrangements to enroll the youth in online courses focused on soft skills development.
 The established FRWDB customer flow also offers career exploration opportunities developed by the Business Account Specialist where the youth can get hands on soft skills needed to further develop employment readiness.
 If specific industry training is needed as determined by the ACAs, BAS and the youth, courses will be offered by one of our educational partners or Workforce Connection's One-Stop Eligible Training Program List (ETPL).
 If a participant does not meet the academic requirements for a specific occupation, remediation tutoring is set up with the youth.
 If a youth's initial career goal is something that is not necessarily obtainable, then we address the occupational goal by looking at the career ladder for that industry and discuss focusing on an introductory rung of the ladder that the youth may be able to continue to grow in that career field.
 Constant communication is key to building up a trusting rapport between staff and the youth we serve.